Diaries of Signalman W H L Woodgate spanning November 1941 to October 1945 - Part 11

 [*TUE 1/6/43*]

-Just for a change before
+Just as a change before

 I lend the pen to Cpt Barnett